Sanvordekar Wada

-Sanvordekar Wada is a joint‑family mansion in Sanvordem, Sanguem taluka, Goa, described as a "house of solidarity and spiritual unions" housing over 300 members of the Sanvordekar family.
+Sanvordekar Wada is a joint‑family mansion in Sanvordem, Sanguem taluka, Goa, housing over 300 members of the Sanvordekar family.

 History

-The Sanvordekar family is originally from Codli village near Mollem, though family members note this oral tradition has not been verified.
+The Sanvordekar family is originally from Codli village near Mollem, though family members note this oral story has not been verified.
 The land for the house was reportedly granted by the Sawants, the Maratha rulers and the Soundekar Raja.
 The family was also known as "Codlikar Nadkarni Shenvi Sanvordekar".

-The family originates from Vithoji Sardar, with members identifying as the ninth generation from his lineage.
+The family originates from Vithoji Sardar, with current members being the ninth generation from his lineage.
 The men of the family were known for their "fighting abilities and their fearlessness".
 Vithoji Sardar was reportedly a soldier in the Kadamba dynasty.
-A prominent family legend states that when dacoits (also identified as the Ranes) attempted to loot the house, they saw a "female figure, long open hair, beautifully dressed complete with nine-yard sari" and gold ornaments on the second step.
+A prominent family legend states that when dacoits (also identified as the Ranes) attempted to loot the house, they saw a "female figure, long open hair, beautifully dressed complete with nine-yard sari" and gold ornaments on the second step to the front door.
 Believing this to be a vision of their Goddess Shree Shantadurga (a local form of Durga), the looters were terrified and fled without stealing anything.
 Till date, in commemoration, family members and even visitors skip the second step while climbing the stairs to enter the house.

-During Portuguese rule, the estate's commonly held properties and finances were administered under the name Casa Sociedade de Sanvordekar.
+During Portuguese rule, the estate's commonly held properties and finances were administered under the name Casa Sociédade de Sanvordekar.
 This name is still used for the family's bank accounts.

 Architecture and layout

-The mansion is arranged around a central courtyard, which unites the over 300 family members, used for ceremonies and gatherings.
+The mansion is arranged around a central courtyard.
+Thie unites the over 300 family members and is used for ceremonies and gatherings.
 Surrounding verandahs provide access to various wings.
 A permanent canopy (matolli), which celebrates the biodiversity of the forests, is erected in front of a permanent stage.
 The canopy displays wild fruits, medicinal plants and vegetation.
 A raised platform (sopo) is designated for ritual performances.
 Decorative elements include clothes pegs carved with bird motifs and brackets depicting cobras and lotuses.
 The second step at the main entrance is traditionally kept clear in honour of the family’s protective deity.